blockchain-family/nft-marketplace-contracts/README.md

     Where `source` - link to Collection wallpaper.

 #### NFT
-`address` - owner's address  NFT,
+`address` - owner's address  NFT, if you would like put nft on sell this address have to equal account address

 `preview_url` - link to NFT logo.
 We recommend: recommended dimensions 512x512, ratio 1:1, jpeg, size no more than 200Kb

 `url` - link to NFT main file.
 It may be pdf, docs, jpeg, gif, png, audio, video

+### Before use script
+Сonfigure `.env` and `locklift.config.ts`

+### Deploy account
+`npx locklift run --disable-build --network venom_mainet --script scripts/0-deploy-account.ts - b N` Where `N = (count of NFT * 1.6) + 2.5`

 ### Deploy Collection and mint NFT

+`npx locklift run --disable-build --network venom_mainet --script scripts/1-deploy-collection-mint-nft-from-json.ts`

-### Deploy Collection and mint NFT and put its on sale
+### Then put NFTs on sell after deploy

-Use script `1-deploy-collection-mint-nft-from-json.ts`
+`npx locklift run --disable-build --network venom_mainet --script scripts/151-put-nft-to-sell.ts` Set constant:
+`PAYMENT_TOKEN` - tip3 token, for Venom - wVenom
+`RECIPIENT` - Nft's owner
+`FACTORY_DIRECT_SELL` - address root contract for sale on marketplace `START_TIME` - start tile for sale
+`PRICE` - prise
+You also can set durationTime for sale.

 <p align="center">